glamrock/Sniki/readme.md

 ## License / Copyright

-Copyright (c) 2011 Griffin Boyce.
+Hacked to bits by Griffin Boyce.
 Released under Creative Commons Share-Alike + Attribution.

 MediaWiki is a collaborative project released under the GNU General Public License v2.
 See `mediawiki_license.txt` for full details.